ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 ### A more complex example

 Now, the targeting data we calculate is just written to component data by a job, that'll just complete at some point.
 Well how do we actually use that data to do anything useful?
-In general, using entities, pretty much every time we want to "do" something, that means writing a System.
+In general, using entities, pretty much every time we want to *do* something, that means writing a System.
 So let's write a system that actually makes each unit attack its target.

 This is actually a bit more tricky than you might imagine.
 For each unit, it has a `UnitTargeting` component, that contains the Entity that it wants to attack.
 So we need to loop over each unit, check if it has a target, and if it does, get that entity, get its `Health` component, and subtract some damage.
 This would be fairly straightforward to do on the main thread; just use `EntityQuery` and `GetComponentData`/`SetComponentData`.